Welcome to Humana Lens

 Why this name?
 It represents an attempt to see all things cultural through a human eye, as precious human creations rather than a tick on a bucket list, a viral place to visit, or a perfect Instagrammable spot.

-Conscious
+Respectful, Conscious

-Way of Traveling
+Way of Approaching

 If visiting a place should take two hours we try to do that in one, just as we rush to read a 400-page book in two days to complete a challenge.

-In a world where we always strive to be more conscious regarding how we consume, eat, recycle, and live, we often don't give much attention to how we travel and learn new things - and how fast all this has sadly become or how much this mindset can affect people and places
+In a world where we always strive to be more conscious regarding how we consume, eat, recycle, and live, we often don't give much attention to how we travel and learn new things - and how fast all this has sadly become or how much this mindset can affect people and places.

 A conscious approach to travel and culture reminds us that learning and truly experiencing something new always takes some time but can be so very rewarding.